percona/pmm-doc/docs/using/platform/dbaas.md

 ### Unregister a Kubernetes cluster

+!!! caution alert alert-warning "Important"
-> You can't unregister a Kubernetes cluster if there DB clusters associated with it.
+    You can't unregister a Kubernetes cluster if there DB clusters associated with it.

 1. Click *Unregister*.